Leo-nova/Project-Arken/README.md

 - Make prompt engineering accessible to everyone
 - Keep AI on-topic in long conversations and reduce hallucinations
 - Allow fast persona switching across business and creative scenarios
 - Unlock the real efficiency of AI Agents

+🌏 Looking for the **original Chinese docs**?
+Check out [Cognito-zhTW/](./Cognito-zhTW/) — the birthplace of the framework.

 ---